PipeWire/pipewire/INSTALL.md

 ## Installing

-PipeWire comes with quite a bit of libraries and tools, use:
+PipeWire comes with quite a bit of libraries and tools, run inside `build`:

 ```
 sudo meson install